luciusmagn/lambdas-and-logos/book.typ

 1. You can put any value into this wrapper
 2. You can chain operations that use wrapped values together

-If you have used languages that utilize the following data types:
+If you have used languages with these data types:

 - Option or Maybe
 - Result or Either (or both in case of Rust via the very popular `either` crate)